 Not All Physical Therapy is alike . . .
 Manual Therapy is an Advance Post-Graduate Specialty

 A manual therapist is a specialist who utilizes skilled hands-on techniques to diagnose and “treat” their musculoskeletal conditions.
-Manual therapist have undergone many additional hours of advanced training in specific manual therapy techniques beyond traditional therapists.
-Manual therapist are more concerned about why a muscle or joint is not functioning properly and utilize exercise as a complement to manual therapy so patients become independent of pain free.
+Manual therapists have undergone many additional hours of advanced training in specific manual therapy techniques beyond traditional therapists.
+Manual therapists are more concerned about why a muscle or joint is not functioning properly and utilize exercise as a complement to manual therapy so patients become independent of pain.

 What you need to know about manual physical therapy:

 In 1994 the Agency for Health Care Policy and Research (AHCPR) released its recommendation for treatment of acute low back pain.
 Those recommendations were based on data published by the Quebec Task Force in the journal SPINE.
 The Quebec Task Force was a team of North American spine professionals, and their conclusions agree with the growing amount of literature that supports Manual Therapy is the premier method for the treatment of acute back and neck pain.